Café is an online magazine for and with young adult women who identify as Lutheran or not.

 The Café publication and podcast have won numerous awards from the Religion Communicators Council (RCC) and the Associated Church Press (ACP) since 2004.

-Most recently, Café was awarded “Best in Class, Award of Merit” at the ACP conference in April 2012.
+Most recently, Café's podcast was awarded “Best in Class, Award of Excellence” at the Associated Church Press (ACP) convention in April 2016.

-The RCC awarded the Café podcast an Award of Excellence at their conference in 2011.
+The Religion Communicators Council awarded the Café podcast series an Award of Merit at their convention in 2016.

 So, do you want to write for Café?

-The target audience are Lutheran women between the ages of 18 to 35+.
-Readers vary in age.
+Our readers are Lutheran women between the ages of 18 to 35+.
 Our readership is a diverse group with a variety of lifestyles and interests.

 Submitting your work